dmitryd/useful-scripts/README.md

 testpass
 ```

 This may show a prompt from the keychain to allow access.
-Note that "Always allow" can be clicjked but has no effect.
+Note that "Always allow" can be clicked but has no effect.
 If you use this often and dislike the prompt, select the item in the keychain app and set `Allow all applications to access the item` in item's `Access control` tab.

 ### <a name="set-file-url"></a>set-file-url

 Set a "Download from" field in macOS metadata.
-This is visible when you use `Get info` Finder menu on the file. useful if you download the file with `wget` or alike anbd want to preserver the downloaed URL somewhere.
+This is visible when you use `Get info` Finder menu on the file.
+Useful if you download the file with `wget` or alike and want to preserve the downloaed URL somewhere.
 Example:

 ```sh
 $ set-file-url 'https://www.whonix.org/download/13.0.0.1.1/Whonix-Workstation-13.0.0.1.1.ova' Whonix-Workstation-13.0.0.1.1.ova